Skip to main content

 else:

-# 3. Second API call with the tool result
+# 3. Second API call with the tool's result

 # ----------------------------------------------------

-# Add the tool result to the message history
+# We add the tool's result to the message history

 messages.append(